che5ya/go-astilectron-vue-sample/README.md

 run
 ```
 cd vue
-yarn
+npm i
-yarn build
+npm run build
 cd ..
+go mod init ****
+go test
-astilectron-bundler -v
+astilectron-bundler
-output/windows-amd64/vue-app.exe -v -dt
+output/windows-amd64/vue-app.exe
 ```

-This example can be used on Windows and Linux and maybe OSX (not tested)
+This example can be used on Windows and maybe OSX and Linux (not tested)

 Go-Astilectron https://github.com/asticode/go-astilectron